We have a long-standing commitment to the development and delivery of legal services to people of limited means.

 - Our Houston office has become a “go-to” volunteer firm for the Houston Volunteer Lawyers Program.
 Our lawyers volunteer their professional services for counsel and advice sessions at legal clinics, as well as handle an allotment of cases under the Equal Access to Justice Champions Program.
 They also handle referrals of divorce cases for indigent litigants.

 - Our Public Service Initiative won a major victory in 2011 when a unanimous panel of the US Court of Appeals for the Eleventh Circuit overturned the death sentence of a pro bono client.
-Also, the Public Service Initiative is representing three clients in a civil rights suit claiming that their incarceration in 23-hour-a-day lockdown at Louisiana State Prison at Angola violated the Eighth and Fourteenth Amendments, devoting 1,493 hours to the case in 2010.
+In addition, the Public Service Initiative is representing three clients in a civil rights suit claiming that their incarceration in 23-hour-a-day lockdown at Louisiana State Prison at Angola violated the Eighth and Fourteenth Amendments, devoting 1,493 hours to the case in 2010.

 - Lawyers in our Cleveland office have supported the Legal Aid Society of Cleveland for more than 40 years.
 This includes receiving training to handle abuse and domestic violence cases.
 In recent years, our lawyers have handled 20 cases for victims of domestic violence seeking protective orders against their abusers.
 Our longstanding and deep commitment to the Legal Aid Society is also reflected in Columbus, where one of our partners serves as the board president for Legal Aid.
 In addition, senior partner Chris Meyer recently received an award from the Cleveland Metropolitan Bar Association in recognition of his support for pro bono and public service work.
 Our lawyers have also successfully argued numerous habeas and criminal appeals in the Sixth Circuit and other federal appellate courts.

 - Lawyers in our Budapest office have provided legal advice to the International Rescue Committee, an organization that offers lifesaving care and life-changing assistance to refugees forced to flee from war or disaster.